Workshops

 For Pre-Conference Workshops, click here!

-Alexandra Kois | The Microscopic World
+The Microscopic World | Alexandra Kois

 Dive into the realm of the tiny, where colorful patterns emerge among the exciting chaos of nature.
 In this hands-on laboratory, we will use microscopes to explore our invisible natural landscape, including: flowers, mushrooms, ferns, moss, algae, and more.
 Discover a slice of the beauty and interconnectedness of nature, which is hidden from us, yet surrounds us each day.
 Each woman will collect her own small sample from the surrounding area to examine under the microscope.